 In 2008, the State of Washington passed the Children's Safe Products Act which requires makers of children's products sold in Washington to report to the state if these products contain any of a list of 66 Chemicals of High Concern to Children.
-This landmark legislation has opened a window, documenting the presence of previously hidden hazards in children's products including clothes, car seats, bedding, tableware and toys.
-Washington State's children's product database shows 11,359 uses of toxic chemicals in children's products.4
+This landmark legislation has opened a window, documenting the alarming prevalence of previously hidden hazards in children's products including clothes, car seats, bedding, tableware and toys.
+Washington State's children's product database shows 11,359 uses of toxic chemicals in children's products.3

-The Data: Erie County Stores Sell Toxic Children's Products
+The Data: Onondaga County Stores Sell Toxic Children's Products

-Clean and Healthy New York conducted product testing at stores in Erie County including Target, Macy's, Spencers, Party City, Justice and The Dollar Store.
+Clean and Healthy New York tested products purchased in Onondaga County stores including Target, TJ Maxx, Dollar General, Children's Place, and 99 Cent City.
 In this report, we identify a dozen products for children that contain chemicals that can harm their health, as detected by an X-Ray Fluorescence Analyzer (XRF for short).

 The XRF can detect a range of elements like lead, mercury, chlorine and bromine, but it can't detect complex molecules like most flame retardants or pesticides, or volatile organic compounds.
+For this reason, we focused on identifying products containing the following heavy metals.